briandfoy/briandfoy.github.io/_posts/2002-03-01-the-singleton-design-pattern.md

 layout: post
 title: The Singleton Design Pattern
 categories: programming
-tags: perl design_patterns singletons rescued-content the-perl-review
+tags: perl design-patterns singletons rescued-content the-perl-review
-stopwords:
+stopwords: Devel Lukka Memoized SvREFCNT Tuomas Vlissides Wardley dbh srm
 last_modified:
 original_url:
 ---

+*I originally published this in The Perl Review 0.1, March 2002*

 The Singleton design pattern allows many parts of a program to share a single resource without having to work out the details of the sharing themselves.
 This article discusses this design pattern, shows several possible implementations, and highlights some Perl modules which use singletons.